PRONOM: Development

-The first version of PRONOM was developed by The National Archives digital preservation department led by Adrian Brown in March 2002.
+The first version of PRONOM was developed by The National Archives digital preservation department led by David Ryan in March 2002.
 PRONOM 2 was released in December 2002, and provided support for the development of multi-lingual versions of the registry.
 The web-enabling of PRONOM (PRONOM 3) in February 2004 represented the starting point for the development of PRONOM as a major online resource for the international digital preservation community.

 PRONOM 4, released in October 2005, includes a significant reworking of the underlying data model to allow the capture of detailed technical information on file formats and support future interoperability with other planned registry systems, and the release of the DROID software for automatic file format identification.

 The latest version PRONOM 5 was a relatively minor update to support improvements to DROID and was released in 2006.
 A much more substantial update is planned for 2007, which will include the exposure of core PRONOM functions through web services interfaces.
 This work forms part of the Seamless Flow programme to position The National Archives to receive and manage future government records in electronic formats.

-In future, PRONOM may participate as a node in the planned Global Digital Format Registry project.

 The National Archives won the 2007 Digital Preservation Award sponsored by the Digital Preservation Coalition, for its work on PRONOM and DROID.

+The Global Digital Format Registry project which began at Harvard in 2005 was eventually rolled along with PRONOM into the joint Unified Digital Format Registry effort.
+In 2012, however, the UDFR was mothballed leading to the California Digital Library eventually removing access to their node in 2016 and recommending the use of PRONOM.